 - To view jobs you’ve applied for, hover over My Account, click My Activity, and click the Referrals tab.

-- Part I of the I-9 must be completed at newi9.com.
+- Complete Part I online at newi9.com.
 Our employer code is 11968.
 You will be asked to provide a work location, please select 100000-Student Workers.

 - Once you submit Part I, you will receive a list of the documentation you must have to complete Part II.

-- Once you have these documents, call to schedule an appointment with the Student Employment Office located in Wallis Hall (585-275-3226).
-Part II can also be completed with the Financial Aid Office at the Eastman School of Music and the School of Medicine and Dentistry.
-The Office of Human Resources also accepts walk-ins Monday through Friday at Brooks Landing on Genesee Street.
+- Part II can also be completed with the Financial Aid Office at the Eastman School of Music.
+The Office of Human Resources accepts walk-ins Monday through Friday from 8:00 am to 5:00 pm at Brooks Landing on Genesee Street.